 Nate is an experienced winemaker.
 But he also been producing cider for three years for one of the Northwest's largest cider producers.
 The release event happened to coincide with the Walls' daughter's second birthday.
 I thought that just made this event all the more awesome and heartwarming; you know how much I love and support local family businesses!

-Alter Ego Ciders brings small batch production cider that has the nuance and depth of winemaking, thanks to it being the brainchild of experienced winemakers.
+Alter Ego Ciders is small batch production cider.
+It has the nuance and depth of winemaking, thanks to it being the brainchild of experienced winemakers.

-They have two main ciders: the Brute, which is a classic cider made from seven different varieties of Pacific Northwest apples, and their seasonal cider, which is a raspberry cider.
+They have two main ciders.
+The Brute is a classic cider made from seven different varieties of Pacific Northwest apples.
+The second is their seasonal cider, which is a raspberry cider.

 The Brute was hands down my favorite, and after my informal questioning of attendees, it appeared to be the crowd favorite as well.
 It's light, crisp but not biting - a simply smooth cider that you can imagine sipping on the patio during the dog days of summer reading your favorite novel (or, in my case, Cooking Light magazine).

 I expected the raspberry cider to have the traditional sweetness that berry ciders and beers tend to have.
 But I was pleasantly surprised to find that it wasn't too sweet.
 I don't traditionally go for berry ciders or beers because I find them too sweet.
 This was a lighter balanced berry cider.

 You can find Alter Ego Ciders at Coopers Hall in SE Portland.
 It is available by the glass and also in kegs, so you can pick some up for your next summer soiree!
 The ciders will be bottled by the end of this year for greater distribution.